 ‘In the same way, let your light shine before others, so that they may see your good works and give glory to your Father in heaven.’

+Clear communication is vital.
 We recognise how important it is for all our children to build a rich vocabulary, to help them comprehend what they read and also bring their writing to life across the curriculum.
 Having built the confidence of our youngest pupils through phonics, each child is introduced to the wonderful world of reading.
 They are exposed to high quality texts, testing their skills of decoding and comprehension through ‘Accelerated Reader’ quizzes and learning to think like an author, as they explore language and intent through regular ‘Book Talk’ sessions.
 But communication is more than just words and through informal discussion, assemblies and formal PSHE lessons, all pupils understand the school’s high expectations of their behaviour, showing respect to all the community.

 At the heart of our life together in school is a desire for all our pupils to become compassionate and caring towards those around them.
 We recognise that children need to be in the right ‘head-space’ to access their learning and so we provide the necessary support to help all pupils make the right choices.
 Pupils understand that some of their friends struggle with behaviour and need extra help and care to overcome difficulties.
 Year 6 pupils are trained as peer mentors and some pupils are paired with an adult mentor, providing a ‘go to person’ with whom anxieties can be shared.

 Please click the links below to see the curriculum overviews for each year group.